ErikK81/KHand/README.md

 ### About

-KHand is a physical mail system for Spigot/Paper Minecraft servers that allows users to send letters in the form of books and receive them through couriers.
-Admins can use this to send letters to all players at once as a way of sending a message that people will be sure to see.
+KHand is a simple handle system for Spigot/Paper Minecraft servers that allows users to handle itens through the invetory, not needing to drop the item.
 ---

 ## Usage